tliron/creel/README.md

         {type: 'rewriteVersion', group: 'com.beust', name: '*c?mmand*', newVersion: '1.35+'},
         {type: 'repositories', group: 'jsslutils', repositories: 'restlet'}]

-    engine.rootDirectories.library = 'project/libraries'
+    engine.directories.default = 'project'
-    iengine.rootDirectories.reference = 'project/reference'
+    engine.directories.library = 'project/libraries/jars'
-    engine.rootDirectories.source = 'project/sources'
+    engine.directories.api = 'project/reference/api'
-    engine.rootDirectories.other = 'project'
+    engine.directories.source = 'project/reference/source'
     engine.run()

 To run it:

     jjs -cp creel.jar creel.js

+Creel keeps a small hidden state file in which it keeps track what it downloaded.
+This is used mostly for deleting old files during upgrades.
+By default, the file will be `.creel` in `directories.default`, or in the current directory if that is not set.

 Command Line
 ------------

-If you really don't want to or can't use scripting, then there's a basic command line:
+If you really don't want to or can't use scripting, then Creel has a basic command line tool:

     java -jar creel.jar